DataKinds/datakinds.github.io/_posts/2020-03-15-modeling-the-coronavirus-outbreak-with-j.md

 └───────────┴───────┴──────────┴─────────┴────┘
 ```

 What if we cut our social contact down to one quarter?
 This is what I've been trying to do in real life -- I usually go out with people almost every day, and I have been limiting that now to once or twice per week.
-What if our whole society did that?**
+What if our whole society did that?<sup>**</sup>

 ```j
    infect_display^:365 starting_pop